microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/regionalandlanguagesettings-update.md

 HTTP/1.1 204 No Content
 ```

-### <a name="example-2-update-selected-properties-of-the-signed-in-user"></a>Exemplo 2: atualizar propriedades selecionadas do usuário conectado
+### <a name="example-2-update-selected-properties-of-the-signed-in-user"></a>Exemplo 2: Atualizar propriedades selecionadas do usuário in-locar

 #### <a name="request"></a>Solicitação